szwiep/py_SBeLT/THEORY.md

 With this general set-up, transport in **'py_SBeLT'** is treated as a stochastic process, with two random variables that are indexed to time and space: the number of entrainment events and the particle travel distance.
 Entrainment events are sampled from the Poisson probability mass function (pmf).
-The Poisson pmf expresses the probability that a specific number of events will occur within a time interval according to the rate constant $\lambda$.
+The Poisson pmf expresses the probability that a specific number of events will occur within a time interval according to the rate constant &#955;.
 Practically, this means entrainment is treated as independent events between **'num_subregions'** (see readme.md and paper.md) and between each iteration.
 For example,
 $\lambda$ is specified within the **'parameter.yaml'** file as $\lambda_1$.
 Therefore, the Poisson pmf is fixed for any given simulation.
 However, for each iteration and subregion a new value is randomly sampled from the Poisson pmf to define the entrainment events.